reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 We can trigger the Lambda function from many AWS services and only pay for what we use.

-We can attach an AWS Lambda function to an SQS queue that will get triggered whenever messages are put in the queue.
+We can attach a SQS standard and FIFO queues to an AWS Lambda function as an event source.
+The lambda function will get triggered whenever messages are put in the queue.
+The function will read and process messages in the queue.

 The Lambda function will poll the queue and invoke the Lambda function by passing an event parameter that contains the messages in the queue.

 Lambda function supports many language runtimes like Node.js, Python, C#, and Java.

-Let us write the code of our lambda function in JavaScript to process SQS messages as shown below:
+Let us attach the following lambda function to our standard queue created earlier to process SQS messages:

 ```js
 exports.handler = async function(event, context) {